Stage 1 Fire Restrictions, effective Aug. 12, 2025, for unincorporated western Boulder County.

 • Aging homes across Boulder County

 Boulder County Public Health’s (BCPH’s) Healthy Homes Program is a no-cost resource for all Boulder County residents.
 It focuses on households with respiratory illnesses and diseases and underserved and under-resourced communities.
-We focus on indoor health and safety and strive to inform residents to allow them to improve their health and quality of life by recommending no to mid-cost solutions.
+We focus on indoor health and safety and strive to inform residents to allow them to improve their health and quality of life by recommending no-to-mid-cost solutions.
 We have identified resources to which we can direct residents that may help to support and address their needs.

 We are not service technicians and do not make repairs or diagnostics.
 We do not perform building code enforcement or home inspections and will not assess the structure or condition of your home.
 We will focus on providing education and information to improve indoor air quality (we touch on some outdoor as well) and safety within your home.